 Recommended by Thea from Zen Travellers

-In the historic centre of Quito is the Basilica del Voto Nacional, which is the largest Roman-Catholic neo-gothic basillica in the Americas and it can be visited as part of a walking tour, or on its own.
+In the historic center of Quito is the Basilica del Voto Nacional, the largest Roman-Catholic neo-gothic basilica in the Americas.
+It can be visited as part of a walking tour or on its own.

-Unfinished or not, the basillica features incredible architecture, including a brilliant gold-leafed entrance archway and stone gargoyle-like carvings of famous Ecuadorian animals including condors, iguanas, frogs, and tortoises.
+Unfinished or not, the basilica features incredible architecture, including a brilliant gold-leafed entrance archway and stone gargoyle-like carvings of famous Ecuadorian animals, including condors, iguanas, frogs, and tortoises.

-The $2 entrance fee does not include a guide and the church is open to the community to be used for everyday services, so the main hall might not be available to walk through.
-It is still worthwhile visit the Basillica in my opinion because the highlight by far is the view from the 115m belltower.
+The $2 entrance fee does not include a guide, and the church is open to the community to be used for everyday services, so the main hall might not be available to walk through.
+It is still worthwhile to visit the Basilica, in my opinion, because the highlight by far is the view from the 115m belltower.

 7. Visit the Equatorial Line & Quito City Tour

-For their city tour, this company uses modern double decker buses that give you a 360 degree view of Quito's mesmerizing historic architecture, public art, and modern skyline.
+This company uses modern double-decker buses that give you a 360-degree view of Quito’s mesmerizing historic architecture, public art, and modern skyline for their city tour.